Apache Druid

 Druid is a column-oriented, open-source, distributed data store written in Java.
 Druid is designed to quickly ingest massive quantities of event data, and provide low-latency queries on top of the data.
 The name Druid comes from the shapeshifting Druid class in many role-playing games, to reflect that the architecture of the system can shift to solve different types of data problems.

 Druid is commonly used in business intelligence-OLAP applications to analyze high volumes of real-time and historical data.
-Druid is used in production by technology companies such as Alibaba, Airbnb, Cisco, eBay, Lyft, Netflix, PayPal, Pinterest, Reddit, Twitter, Walmart, Wikimedia Foundation and Yahoo.
+Druid is used in production by technology companies such as Alibaba, Airbnb, Nielsen, Cisco, eBay, Lyft, Netflix, PayPal, Pinterest, Reddit, Twitter, Walmart, Wikimedia Foundation and Yahoo.

 History

 Druid was started in 2011 by Eric Tschetter, Fangjin Yang, Gian Merlino and Vadim Ogievetsky to power the analytics product of Metamarkets.
 The project was open-sourced under the GPL license in October 2012, and moved to an Apache License in February 2015.